JoshuaGrams/asctiiroid/README.md

 ![screenshot](screenshot.jpg)

+I've used the Asteroids mechanic where you have a limited number of active bullets (3 in this case).

 Keys (I've used scancodes, so these should be in the QWERTY positions even if you're using a different keyboard layout):